What to do if you have applied for or want to apply for 30 hours of early education and childcare for 3 and 4 year olds.

 The local authority is taking a long time to process my application and I need to access childcare so that I can work

 Local authorities are dealing with a high volume of applications, some of which are complex and take time to fully assess.
-They are prioritising applications from parents whose children have missed one term of funded childcare and will then move on to consider applications from parents becoming eligible from September.
 It will always help if you provide all of the information required for a local authority to consider your application, as this is likely to save time.

 Can I start using childcare although the local authority hasn’t processed my application yet?